 What is perhaps most striking about Barbadian society in the 17th and 18th centuries was the tension between forces of change and the ongoing efforts of white islanders to impose a sense of permanency through slavery.
 Europe and North America by this time were tumults of revolt.
 England promised liberty for those slaves who fought on their side in the American Revolution.
 English abolitionists like Granville Sharpe changed people’s hearts and minds by exposing the inhumanity and barbarity of slavery.
 The French Revolution, with its promise of liberty, equality and fraternity, inspired slave rebellions in Saint Domingue.
 For those with any sort of vision, such developments would have exposed the grotesque absurdity of an ideology that condemned so much of humanity to a life of violence, captivity and back breaking toil.
 It’s time would surely pass.
 Yet for centuries white Barbadians refused to countenance an island without slavery.

 It was in a sense the sordid privileges of white planters that served to slowly undermine the illusion of a permanently fixed social order and racial hierarchy.
 This is where Stuart’s family tree profoundly intersects with the region’s broader history.
 White males – particularly those at the heads of households – routinely had sexual relations with women slaves.
 Children were born.
 Their arrival into the world fuelled questions, the answers to which would slowly but inexorably erode the sort of thinking that rationalized slavery.
 What was a white man to make of his own black children?
 Did he regard them as inherently inferior?
 Were they to remain slaves?
 The answers, of course, varied.
 Many white men thought no differently about their black offspring.
 Such children would have suffered the same bleak fate as other black children.
 Other whites, such as Robert Cooper Ashby, could not ignore all sense of responsibility.
-His black son – John Stephens – was granted privileges, if not freedoms.
+His black son–John Stephens–was granted privileges, if not freedoms.
 The first decades of John’s life were thus lived in servitude, but he was allowed to develop skills as a tradesman and was not forced to engage in the same sort of ceaseless drudgery as his fellow slaves.
-Eventually he was allowed to charge for his services off the plantation – a small but vital measure of freedom.
+Eventually he was allowed to charge for his services off the plantation – a small but vital step that allowed him to live in a still precarious space located somewhere between slavery and freedom.
 One likes to imagine that as John Stephen’s world opened, he knew the brutal world of slavery was drawing to a close.